 Alliance can drive growth for everyone, but for the individual it requires skin in the game.
 As a concept, it demands we look at the bigger picture of us – like one of those antique, panoramic photos of a giant graduating class.
 You may be that kid who scored all the touchdowns (middle row, seventy-sixth from the left).
 But the only notable thing about that picture is the size of the class – with every other graduate smiling just as broadly as you are.

 A Real Sharing Economy

 What does “skin in the game” look like?
 Well, it can mean handing out flyers in your hip vintage clothing store to promote Live Music Thursdays at the corner pub.
-And maybe the corner pub hosts a quarterly fashion show for your shop, throwing in a drink special.
+And maybe the corner pub hosts a quarterly fashion show for your shop and throws in a drink special.